BjornFJohansson/pydna/README.md

-Planning genetic constructs with many parts and assembly steps, such as recombinant metabolic pathways :petri_dish:, are often difficult to **properly** document as is evident from the state of such documentation in the scientific literature :radioactive:.
+Planning genetic constructs with many parts and assembly steps, such as recombinant metabolic pathways :petri_dish:, are often difficult to **properly** document as is evident from the poor state of documentation in the scientific literature :radioactive:.

 The pydna python package provide a human-readable formal descriptions of :dna: cloning and genetic assembly strategies in Python :snake: which allow for simulation and verification.

-Pydna can perhaps be thought of as [executable documentation](https://en.wikipedia.org/wiki/Literate_programming) for cloning.
+Pydna can be used as [executable documentation](https://en.wikipedia.org/wiki/Literate_programming) for cloning.

 A cloning strategy expressed in pydna is **complete**, **unambiguous** and **stable**.